algofairness/runaway-feedback-loops-src/README.md

-# Source code for "Runaway Feedback Loops in Predictive Policing"
+# Source code for Polya Urn experiments in "Runaway Feedback Loops in Predictive Policing"

-This repository contains code for the experiments in [Runaway Feedback Loops in Predictive Policing](https://arxiv.org/abs/1706.09847).
+This repository contains code for the generalized Polya Urn experiments reported in [Runaway Feedback Loops in Predictive Policing](https://arxiv.org/abs/1706.09847).

 You'll need: